 Adoption Agreement Codification

 The Proposer noted that within their original solution there is a list of high-level principles that should be included in the adoption agreement within the CUSC, rather than codifying an adoption agreement.
 The Proposer stated that the adoption agreement itself could be added as an Exhibit to the CUSC later, however this would need to do be via a separate CUSC modification proposal.

 The Adoption Agreement will essentially be a contract between the connecting party and the Onshore TO and how those assets are then handed over to the Onshore TO.
-It would also need to cover delayed works, and any under/overspend, similar to any construction agreement.
-As well as additional provisions to cover scenarios where sole use become shared works, and what the process would be for the Onshore TO, to potentially take over those works.
+As well as provisions to cover scenarios where sole use become shared works, and what the process would be for the Onshore TO, to potentially take over those works.

 The Workgroup sought the ESO’s view on the potential codification of the adoption agreement in its entirety, intervention points and whether they would want to set out pre-qualification criterion for Users in the CUSC.
-The ESO representative stated that the legal view on codifying the adoption agreement was as follows:
+The initial ESO legal view on codifying the adoption agreement was as follows:

 There is some precedent for codifying proformas currently in CUSC and STC.